agentmorris/MegaDetector/megadetector.md

 python -m megadetector.detection.run_detector MDV5A --image_file "some_image_file.jpg" --threshold 0.1
 ```

 "MDV5A" tells this script to automatically download MegaDetector v5a; if you already downloaded it (see the instructions below for [downloading megadetector](#downloading-megadetector-optional)), you can replace this with the full path to your MegaDetector model file (e.g. "c:\megadetector\md_v5a.0.0.pt").
-You can replace this with other model names, like "MDV5B" or "MD1000-redwood".
+You can replace this with other model names, like "MDV5B" or "MD1000-redwood", or you can say just "default", in which case you'll get the model that the developers consider to be the most accurate model available.
+Available models are described in the "[megadetector versions](#megadetector-versions)" section below.

 Change "some_image_file.jpg" to point to a real image on your computer, e.g. "c:\my_images\camera_traps\image001.jpg".